yacko1975/jquery-idleTimeout/README.md

       idleTimeLimit:        30000,          // 30 seconds for testing
       //dialogDisplayLimit: 180000,         // Time to display the dialog before redirect (or callback) in milliseconds.
 180000 = 3 Minutes
       dialogDisplayLimit:   30000,          // 30 seconds for testing
-      redirectUrl:          '/logout',      // redirect to this url.
-Set to false for no redirect
+      redirectUrl:          '/logout',      // redirect to this url

       // custom callback to perform before redirect
       customCallback:       false,          // set to false for no customCallback